MYSQL Advanced Settings

 Once checked, only tables will be available for collection.

-Collecting data using binary logs will enable Panoply to automatically identify new and updated records in your MySQL table and will extract only them.
+Collecting data using binary logs will enable Panoply to automatically identify new, updated and deleted records in your MySQL table and will extract only them.
+Deleted records will be marked in the Panoply table with the __deleted column equal true.

 Requirements: